SDANTU123/PRACTICE/README.md

-# demo
+# Pactice

-this is my fist repo
+- This is my plactice reepo
+- I'll update it regular